FDMediagroep/hamcrest-jsoup/README.md

 ==============
 The Hamcrest JSoup library provides a set of matchers for JSoup elements to assert the contents of those objects.
 With this library you can easily unit test HTML contents in your backend.

-The JavaDoc can be found at: http://files2.fd.nl/development/hamcrest-jsoup/javadoc/
+The JavaDoc can be found at: http://files2.fd.nl/development/hamcrest-jsoup/javadoc/ or via maven central!

 ###How to use hamcrest-jsoup in your project:
 - Clone this project